jonnonz1/nz-statute-book/acts/public/1996/hazardous-substances-and-new-organisms-act-1996.md

   (m) knowingly labels any package or container in such a manner that the label could in an emergency wrongly indicate the presence of hazardous substances to an enforcement officer, fire services officer, or constable.
 (2)

-### 109A Time for laying information
+### 109A Time for filing charging document
-(1) An information in respect of an offence against this Act that relates to a hazardous substance may be laid by any person at any time within 6 months after the earlier of—
+(1) The limitation period in respect of an offence against this Act that relates to a hazardous substance ends on the date that is 6 months after the earlier of—
-  (a) the date when the incident, situation, or set of circumstances to which the offence relates first became known to the person; or
+  (a) the date when the incident, situation, or set of circumstances to which the offence relates first became known to the person by whom the proceedings are commenced; or
   (b) the date when the incident, situation, or set of circumstances to which the offence relates should reasonably have become known to the person.
-(2) An information in respect of an offence against this Act that relates to a new organism may be laid by any person at any time within 2 years after the time when the matter of the information arose.
+(2) The limitation period in respect of an offence against this Act that relates to a new organism ends on the date that is 2 years after the date on which the offence was committed.
 (3) Subsection (1) is subject to section 109B.

-### 109B Extension of time for laying information
+### 109B Extension of time for filing charging document
-(1) The District Court may, on application by any person, extend the time for the person to lay an information under section 109A(1).
+(1) The District Court may, on application by any person, extend the time for the person to file a charging document under section 109A(1).
 (2) The application must be made within the 6-month period that applies to the person under section 109A(1).
-(3) The court must not grant an extension unless it is satisfied that— (a) the person reasonably requires longer than the 6-month period to decide whether to lay an information; and (b) the reason for requiring the longer period is that the investigation of the events and issues surrounding the alleged offence is complex or time-consuming; and
+(3) The court must not grant an extension unless it is satisfied that— (a) the person reasonably requires longer than the 6-month period to decide whether to file a charging document; and (b) the reason for requiring the longer period is that the investigation of the events and issues surrounding the alleged offence is complex or time-consuming; and
-  (c) it is in the public interest in the circumstances that an information is able to be laid after the 6-month period expires; and
+  (c) it is in the public interest in the circumstances that a charging document is able to be filed after the 6-month period expires; and
-  (d) laying the information after the 6-month period expires will not unfairly prejudice the proposed defendant in defending the charge.
+  (d) filing the charging document after the 6-month period expires will not unfairly prejudice the proposed defendant in defending the charge.
 (4) The court must give the following persons an opportunity to be heard:
   (a) the person seeking the extension:
   (b) the proposed defendant.